 - After locating the exit pipe, which drains out water from the pump outside the home, it should be inspected to ensure it’s not clogged with dirt or debris.
 Also, the pipe should direct water well away from the home’s foundation.

 - Any debris found inside the pump should be removed to ensure the pump will not clog.
 The sump pump is usually installed in the basement or crawlspace near the walls of the foundation.

 - The first way to test the sump pump is to trace the two electrical cords of the sump pump.
 The pump cord plugs into the back of the float cord plug.
-Both cords should be unplugged and only the pump cord should be plugged into the outlet.
-If a humming sound is heard when turning on the pump, the pump works.
-The two cords must be plugged back as they were (the float cord first, then the pump cord into the back of float plug).
-Since not all sump pumps have two cords, here’s how to test single-corded pumps:
+Both cables should be unplugged, and only the pump cord should be plugged into the outlet.
+If you hear a humming sound when turning on the pump, the pump works.
+The two cords must be connected back as they were (the float cord first, then the pump cord into the back of the float plug).
+Since not all sump pumps have two wires, here’s how to test single-corded sump pumps:

-Approximately 20 litres of water should be poured into the pump pit slowly until the float rises.
+- Approximately 20 litres of water should be poured into the pump pit slowly until the float rises.
 At this point, the pump should kick on.
-While it’s on, the water must be pumping out and the pump should turn itself off when it removed all the water.
-The test should be repeated to ensure the device works.
+While it’s on, the water must be pumping out, and the pump should turn itself off when it removed all the water.
+The sump pump test should be repeated to ensure the device works.

 If these methods of testing a sump pump don’t work, it should be serviced immediately.
-Sump pumps should be tested twice a year, before the spring and fall seasons.
-Learn essential tips to choose a sump pump for your basement here.
-The PuroClean team stands ready to provide professional restoration services to any property affected by fire, water or mould damage.
+Sump pumps should be checked twice a year, before the spring and fall seasons.
+Learn essential tips to choose a sump pump for your basement.
+The PuroClean team stands ready to provide professional restoration services to any property affected by fire, water, or mould damage.